-According to MetaStar's annual report, Statewide Executive Summary Report HealthChoice Participating Organization HEDIS 2020, all VBP HEDIS measures achieved "Reportable" (R) designations for all MCOs; However, two measures for ABH, Asthma Medication Ratio and Breast Cancer Screening were "Not Applicable" (NA) due to an insufficient eligible population (denominator<30).
-Qlarant determined all VBP encounter data measure rates calculated by Hilltop were "Reportable" (R).
+According to MetaStar's annual report, Statewide Executive Summary Report HealthChoice Participating Organization HEDIS 2021, all VBP HEDIS measures achieved "Reportable" (R) designations for all MCOs.
+Qlarant determined that all VBP encounter data measure rates calculated by Hilltop were "Reportable" (R).
+Reportable measures were compiled with the measure specifications, and the rate can be reported.